 - Serve it with bread.
-It goes perfectly with Sweet Cornbread, Biscuits, Honey Yeast Rolls, Dinner Rolls and Whole Wheat Bread or toast.
+It goes perfectly with Sweet Cornbread, Biscuits, Honey Yeast Rolls, Dinner Rolls, Drop Biscuits and Whole Wheat Bread or toast.

 - Enjoy it at breakfast.
 Make your French Toast, Pumpkin Pancakes, Buttermilk Pancakes, Waffles, English muffins and bagels even more scrumptious.

 - Spread it on muffins and quick breads.
 Our favorites include Healthy Banana Bread, Blueberry Muffins, Pumpkin Bread, Zucchini Bread and Apple Banana Muffins.

 - Add buttery sweetness to savory favorites, such as a Baked Sweet Potato, Roasted Carrots or Instant Pot Corn on the Cob.

 - ½ cup unsalted butter* (softened to room temperature)

 - 2 tablespoons honey (plus more if desired, to taste)